Mehmet Ali Sanlıkol: Career

 While studying Turkish and related regional traditional musics Sanlıkol continued experimenting with newer ways of combining his acquired musical languages.
 A second cantata written for PALS children's chorus accompanied by a tenor, Turkish instruments and a chamber ensemble, entitled Keloğlan: The Bald Boy and His Magic Lute, was one such follow-up attempt in 2007.
 However, Sanlıkol's permanent return to composition of concert music and jazz occurred in late 2011 when he was commissioned by American Islamic Congress to compose a piece for jazz combo infused with Turkish instruments that was inspired by his own story of self-discovery about coming to learn Turkish music and culture in the United States.
 This was followed by commissions from A Far Cry string orchestra, the Boston Cello Quartet and Carnegie Hall which led to premieres and performances at respected venues including Ozawa Hall at Tanglewood, Isabella Stewart Gardner Museum and Zankel Hall at Carnegie Hall by American Composers Orchestra.
 Since then Sanlıkol has been getting commissioned by respected organizations including the Jazz Educators Network, Yarlung Records and the Bursa State Symphony Orchestra among others.

-On the other hand, his "coffeehouse opera", entitled Othello in the Seraglio: The Tragedy of Sümbül The Black Eunuch, bridges the musical cultures of opera house and coffeehouse, Baroque Italy and Ottoman Turkey.
-With music from 16th and 17th century European and Turkish sources, arranged, adapted and woven together with original music by Mehmet Ali Sanlıkol, this unique music drama is being performed on European period instruments and traditional Turkish instruments by an ensemble of specialists in those fields and, it has achieved the unique success of being a new opera that has been performed 14 times within a year and a half since its premiere.
+His “coffeehouse opera”, Othello in the Seraglio: The Tragedy of Sümbül the Black Eunuch, combines elements of Baroque European and Ottoman Turkish music traditions.
+The work incorporates music from 16th- and 17th-century European and Turkish sources alongside original compositions by Mehmet Ali Sanlıkol, and is performed using both European period instruments and traditional Turkish instruments.
+According to the production’s organizers, it was performed 14 times within 18 months of its premiere.